-Reception and Year One teachers have worked together to make the transition from the Early Years Foundation Stage to Key Stage one as smooth as possible at Cavendish C of E Primary School
+Reception and Year One teachers have worked together to make the transition from the Early Years Foundation Stage to Key Stage one as smooth as possible at Cavendish C of E Primary School.
+The EYFS teacher and Year One teacher work closely together to ensure the needs of the children in key areas are met.

-- An EYFS profile and end of year report and assessment records are passed on to the Year One teachers - Reception and Year One teachers meet to discuss the individual needs of each child in the Summer term - Reception children visit their new Year One class and teacher in Summer term for a variety of activities - During the autumn term elements of the EYFS are maintained for continuity and valuing the importance of a practical, play based curriculum - Outdoor learning is planned for the outdoor classroom in Year One
+• An EYFS profile and end of year report and assessment records are passed on to the Year One teachers

+• Reception and Year One teachers meet to discuss the individual needs of each child in the Summer term

+• Reception children visit their new Year One class and teacher in Summer term for a variety of activities

+• Outdoor learning is planned for the outdoor classroom in Year One